forbesmyester/lnug-code-in-postgresql/_code-in-postgres/group-by.md

 ---
 layout: post
-title:  "Perhaps a NoSQL developer might not know about: GROUP BY"
+title:  "A NoSQL developer might not know about: GROUP BY"
 date:   2018-08-23 21:00:10 +0100
 categories: postgresql
 ---